tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Effect:** You command an immortal creature whose level does not exceed yours.
 The subject of this ritual must be able to see and hear you and must remain nearby you for the entire time necessary to perform the ritual.
 Because most creatures do not willingly submit to this ritual, you must usually make the creature helpless or restrain the creature by means of a Magic Circle ritual.
 Unless it is prevented from doing so, the creature can leave at any time.
 Finally, you must be able to communicate with the creature, or the ritual automatically fails.

 To determine the extent of your authority over the subject, you engage in a special skill challenge during the time it takes to perform the ritual.
 The DCs for the checks in this challenge are equal to twice the subject's level + 10.
-Arcana is the primary skill; each time you or an ally succeeds on a Arcana skill check in the challenge, you or an ally can use Persuasion, History, Arcana, or Intimidate for one subsequent skill check.
+Arcana is the primary skill; each time you or an ally succeeds on an Arcana skill check in the challenge, you or an ally can use Persuasion, History, Arcana, or Intimidate for one subsequent skill check.
 Once you have amassed 3 failures or achieved 10 successes, the skill challenge ends.
 Consult the following table and apply the effect associated with the number of successes you achieved.

 | Number of Successes | Effect |
 | ------------------- | ------ |